-Now, after decades of neglect and disrepair, the castle is part of a family again, and its top-to-bottom restoration recently brought it vibrantly back to life.
-You sleep like royalty in rooms adorned with silks and antiques, and wake up in time for a walk with Garvan and Cronan, the two resident Irish wolfhounds.
-Whether you’re taking afternoon tea, sampling wines with the sommelier in a secret passageway, or scheduling a hot stone massage, the staff and the ambience are warm and welcoming.
-Ashford Castle is, once again, a fairytale castle and a majestic gateway to the delights of the Ireland’s fabled west.
+When Arthur Guinness of stout-brewing fame inherited Ashford Castle in 1868, he and his wife Olivia set out to turn the medieval stronghold into a home—and they ended up transforming it into the festive heart of the community.
+They refurbished the oldest part of the castle, planted inviting gardens, and meticulously maintained the surrounding woodlands.
+Now, after more than a decade of neglect, a top-to-bottom restoration has brought the castle vibrantly back to its 19th-century heyday.
+Guests sleep like royalty in rooms adorned with silks and antiques, and wake for a morning walk with Garvan and Cronan, the resident Irish wolfhounds.
+Whether you’re taking afternoon tea or sampling wines with the sommelier in a secret passageway, the staff and the ambience are warm and welcoming.
+Ashford Castle is, once again, a joyous fairytale castle—and a majestic gateway to the delights of the Ireland’s fabled west.

-Tripadvisor Travellers' Choice Awards Voted no. 2 hotel in Ireland, 2016 Condé Nast Traveler Gold List - 2016 Ireland’s Green Hospitality, Gold Award, 2016 Travel + Leisure Best Hotels in the World, No. 3, World's Best Awards 2015 Virtuoso, Best Hotel of the Year, 2015 Responsible Travel & Tourism Awards Ireland, Employee Awareness, Winner 2015 Condé Nast Traveler Readers Choice Awards, Top Resorts in Europe, No. 4, 2015 Condé Nast Traveler Gold List, Best Hotels and Resorts in Ireland, 2014
+Condé Nast Traveler, Gold List, 2016 Ireland’s Green Hospitality, Gold Award, 2016 Travel + Leisure, World's Best Awards, Best Hotels in the World, 2015 Virtuoso, Best Hotel of the Year, 2015 Condé Nast Traveler, Readers’ Choice Awards, Top Resorts in Europe, 2015 Condé Nast Traveler, Gold List, Best Hotels and Resorts in Ireland, 2014

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.